puppetlabs/puppetlabs-apache/README.md

 ##### `service_manage`

 Determines whether Puppet manages the HTTPD service's state.

-Valid options: Boolean.
+Boolean.
 Default: `true`.

 ##### `service_restart`

 Determines whether Puppet should use a specific command to restart the HTTPD service.
 Valid options: a command to restart the Apache service.
-Default: `undef`, which uses the [default Puppet behavior][Service attribute restart].
+The default setting uses the [default Puppet behavior][Service attribute restart].

+Default: `undef`.

 ##### `ssl_stapling`

 Specifies whether or not to use [SSLUseStapling](http://httpd.apache.org/docs/current/mod/mod_ssl.html#sslusestapling).
+This parameter only applies to Apache 2.4 or higher and is ignored on older versions.
+It is possible to override the default setting on a vhost level.

-Valid options: Boolean.
+Boolean.
 Default: `false`.
-It is possible to override this on a vhost level.

-This parameter only applies to Apache 2.4 or higher and is ignored on older versions.

 ##### `ssl_stapling_return_errors`